ilhanmahmood/dsci410_analyzing_cahoots_call_volumes/README.md

 toward EPD — following the discontinuation of CAHOOTS alternative crisis response services in Eugene.

+Currently, this notebook includes data preparation and cleaning steps.

 ## Research Questions
 - How do temporal call patterns differ between Eugene and Springfield, particularly in terms of demand for alternative crisis response